-Hold Tag - A tag placed on a device to indicate it shall not be operated.
-The tag will indicate the party who placed the tag.
+Hold Tag - A tag placed on a device to indicate the equipment shall not be allowed to change operating state.
+The tag shall indicate the party who placed the tag.

-Trip and Hold - Trip device, physically or mechanically (e.g., affix padiock) disable device from closing, and place a Hold Tag on the device.
+Trip and Hold - Trip device, physically or mechanically (e.g., affix padlock) disable device from closing, and place a Hold Tag on the device.